 I love macro photography.
 Here is a shot I took on the Big Island of Hawaii.
 We were driving along the road, and we noticed a small road way down below us in a beautiful valley full.
 So, we pulled off the main drag and found the road we’d seen from above.
 I’m glad we did.
 We found ourselves in a gorgeous spot – waves pounding the rocky shore on one side, and lush rain forest on the other.

 I noticed these tiny water droplets strung like pearls on a spider’s web.
-So, of course, I pulled out my macro lens and got down to business.
+So, of course, I pulled out my favorite lens for macro photography and got down to business.

 I took several shots – hoping that I could get one that was sharp.
 Thanks to a few moments of stillness, the photo I took with a 1.6 second shutter speed (ISO 100) is cleaner than another I took with a 1/6 second shutter speed (ISO 400. 🙂 Sometimes, you just get lucky. 🙂